(Graduate Policy 3.2)

 (Graduate Policy 3.2.3)

-All students must complete a doctoral research project to fulfill the research requirement for the Doctor of Pyschology degree.
+All students must complete a doctoral research project to fulfill the research requirement for the Doctor of Psychology degree.

 Once students begin to register for the doctoral research project, they must register for at least three hours of doctoral research project each semester until it is successfully defended and the doctoral research project manuscript is accepted by the Office of Graduate Programs.
 A written waiver of the requirement for continuous registration is required and is granted only if the student is not making use of university facilities or personnel.
 Such waivers must be approved in advance by the major advisor and academic unit head, with policy compliance indicated by the director of graduate programs.